ltungv/poll.rs/README.md

 + Each user is assigned an UUID after they register.
 + The UUID can later be used to access existing rankings.
 + Users' account has no password.
-+ Users' session is kept in using cookie.
++ Users' session is kept in cookie.

 # Tech stack